bitrise-io/devcenter/_articles/code-signing/ios-code-signing/create-signed-ipa-for-xamarin.md

 * your code signing files have been collected.
 * you have the `Certificate and profile installer` step in your workflow.

+{% include message_box.html type="important" title="iOS Auto Provision" content="Automatic provisioning with the `iOS Auto Provision` Step is not supported for Xamarin apps!"%}

 If you're all set, proceed to setting up IPA export in your workflow:

 1. Make sure that you have the `Xamarin Archive` step in the app's Workflow Editor and select it.